First-Year Applicant FAQ

 Common App: You will self-report your courses and grades through myIllini, using a link we send you after submitting your application.

-Yes, you have the opportunity to self-report any college courses or dual credit courses you’ve taken prior to enrolling at UIUC.
+Yes, you have the opportunity to self-report any college courses or dual credit courses you've taken prior to enrolling at UIUC.
+One semester of a college course will equate to one year of high school coursework.

 • If you attended multiple U.S. high schools and your current high school transcript lists the courses and grades from your previous high school, self-report your courses and grades as they appear on your current high school’s transcript.
 You’ll need to list all high schools attended separately.